Gershon Koffie: Youth career

-Professional
+Senior career

 Koffie played four full seasons with International Allies, scoring 28 goals in all competitions, before leaving the club in 2009 to try to secure a spot with a professional team in Europe.
 The Swedish side Hammarby IF was at a scouting trip in Ghana when Koffie broke his leg.
 Hammarby helped him with the operation and the rehabilitation in Sweden.
 Later on he trained with the Danish club Randers, but was not offered a contract.

 Having been spotted by Vancouver's director of soccer operations Tom Soehn at a tournament in Ghana six months previously, Koffie relocated to Canada in 2010, and subsequently signed with the Vancouver Whitecaps of the USSF Division 2 Professional League.
-He made his Whitecaps debut on September 5, 2010, in a 0–0 tie with the Puerto Rico Islanders.
-On February 9, 2011, he signed a new contract for the 2011 Major League Soccer season with Vancouver Whitecaps FC.
-He scored his first goal for the club on August 7, 2011, in a 4–2 win over Chicago Fire.
+He made his Whitecaps debut on 5 September 2010, in a 0–0 tie with the Puerto Rico Islanders.
+On 9 February 2011, he signed a new contract for the 2011 Major League Soccer season with Vancouver Whitecaps FC.
+He scored his first goal for the club on 7 August 2011, in a 4–2 win over Chicago Fire.

 He would later establish himself as a key player for Whitecaps FC, making a total of 133 appearances, and scoring on 9 occasions.
 Before the 2016 MLS season Koffie was traded to New England Revolution.
-The deal was confirmed on February 11, 2016, with Whitecaps FC getting general allocation money and targeted allocation money in exchange for the player.
+The deal was confirmed on 11 February 2016, with Whitecaps FC getting general allocation money and targeted allocation money in exchange for the player.
 Vancouver were also to receive a percentage of any future transfer fee obtained by New England.

 Koffie would later move on to make 22 competitive league games for New England during the season.
 His stint at the club was plagued by injuries, but Koffie performed like a club MVP when healthy, covering acres of space in the middle of the park while constantly bullying attackers.

-On January 15, 2017, he moved to Europe for the first time in his career, signing a three year-deal with Hammarby IF in the Swedish Allsvenskan, the club he had rehabilitated with in 2009.
+On 15 January 2017, he moved to Europe for the first time in his career, signing a three-year deal with Hammarby IF in the Swedish Allsvenskan, the club he had rehabilitated with in 2009.

 He made his first and ultimately only appearance in Allsvenskan on 9 April, in a 1–1 home draw against Kalmar FF.
 After failing to impress manager Jakob Michelsen, Koffie was deemed surplus to requirements and got sent on a one year-loan to his former club New England Revolution in May 2017.
 After playing 23 games with New England during the season, he returned to Hammarby before the start of the 2018 season.
 He made one appearance during the first half of the season, before leaving on a free transfer on 1 June 2018.
 Koffie and Hammarby cancelled the contract by mutual consent.

-On 10 June 2022 signed to the Liga Leumit club Ironi Tiberias.
+On 10 June 2022, he signed with Israeli Liga Leumit club Ironi Tiberias.